JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/FPMPNLPModel.md

   + `grad_int_eval = false` : if true, use interval arithmetic for gradient value and error evaluation

 ## Checks upon instanciation
-Some checks are performed upon instanciation.
+Some checks are performed upon instanctiation.
 These checks include:
 + Length consistency of vector fields:  `FPList`, `EpsList`, `UList`
 + `HPFormat` is at least as accurate as the highest precision floating point format in `FPList`.
 Ideally HPFormat is more accurate to ensure the numerical stability.
 + Interval evaluations: it might happen that interval evaluation of objective function and/or gradient is type-unstable or returns an error.
 The constructor returns an error in this case.
 This type of error is most likely due to [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl/blob/master/README.md) package.